edgedb/easy-edgedb/chapter1/index.md

 So there is some object with an empty set for `modern_name`, while the other two have a name.
 This shows us that EdgeDB doesn't have `null` like in some languages: if nothing is there, it will return an empty set.

-The first object is a mystery so we'll add `name` to the query so we can see that it's the city of Vienna:
+The first object is a mystery so we'll add `name` to the query so we can see that it's the city of Munich:

 ```edgeql
 SELECT City {